 Split testing simply means that you test 2 versions of a message, advertisement, post, offering, product presentation, offer, or call-to-action.
 You can also split test the medium through which you promote a marketing campaign.
 If you set up proper metrics and feedback mechanisms, you will find that certain messages will outperform others, while different media will outperform others.
 This can easily change depending on the demographics and psychographics of your intended audience.
 For example, according to research posted by Vervent, generation X and Millennials favor mobile banking nearly 3 times more than Baby Boomers.
 In addition, Baby Boomers prefer branch banking approximately 30% more than Gen X and nearly 59% more than Millennials.
 Knowing your different market segments and hyper-personalizing your marketing campaigns is a must in this digitally diverse age.

-The digital aspect of your marketing efforts should have strategic, measureable (trackable), efforts in the following categories.
+The digital aspect of your marketing efforts should have strategic, measurable (trackable), efforts in the following categories.

 -Online banking user experience (UX)